serverless/serverless/docs/guide/overview-of-event-sources.md

 # Overview of event sources

-Here's a list of all available event sources by provider.
+Here's a list of all available event sources grouped by provider.

 The examples will show you how you can use the different event definitions.